-I have a 10+ years’ of experience from implementation projects in the field of information technologies, working in a different consultant, analyst and architect roles.
-In the last few years, I continue using the knowledge acquired throughout my career in the IT world in helping small businesses with setup, innovation and growth in the area of digitalization.
+I have 15 years of experience from implementation projects in the field of information technologies, working in a different consultant, analyst and architect roles.
+In the last few years, I continue using the knowledge acquired throughout my career in the IT world also in helping small businesses with setup, innovation and growth in the area of digitalization.

 Therefore, whatever problem, issue or challenge stands in front of us, it would be more than appropriate to ask ourselves the following questions before any action is taken: